Team (Lorde song): Music video

 The music video for "Team" was directed by Young Replicant.
 Filmed at the disused Red Hook Grain Terminal in Red Hook, Brooklyn, the video was inspired by Lorde's dream of "teenagers in their own world, a world with hierarchies and initiations, where the boy who was second in command had acne on his face, and so did the girl who was Queen".
-The director explained that Lorde was one of the "kids who have a unique look", which fitted the clip's "sad story" concept.
+The director explained that Lorde was one of the "kids who have a unique look", which fit the clip's "sad story" concept.

 The video begins with shots of the ocean; The Daily Beast's editor Marlow Stern drew comparisons between the shots to Paul Thomas Anderson's drama film The Master (2012).
 The scene revealed an unseen city with ruins of factories on an island and full of teens "without any parental guidance".
 On Lorde's Facebook account, she further explained that world was "so different to anything anyone had ever seen, a dark world full of tropical plants and ruins and sweat".
 Inside the ruins, she is seen as the "self-anointed" queen of the city's citizens in a "blue, foliage-filled universe".
 Stern compared her image to that of The Hunger Games fictional character Katniss Everdeen.
 A young boy is transported to the island; following his arrival, he must joust on a motorbike to become a part of Lorde's "team".
 He loses; Lorde commented that "sometimes the person who loses is stronger".

-On 4 December 2013, the video was released on Lorde's official Vevo channel on YouTube at 10 AM (NZDT).
+On 4 December 2013, the video was released on Lorde's official Vevo channel on YouTube at 10 am (NZDT).
 Lily Rothman from Time magazine compared the video for "Team" to Miley Cyrus' "We Can't Stop" music video for their same "mythical settings" – a party ("We Can't Stop") and an island ("Team").

 Live performances and other usage

 On 12 November 2013, Lorde performed several songs from Pure Heroine during the Late Show with David Letterman to promote the album, including "Team".
 The track was also performed by Lorde during the ARIA Music Awards of 2013.
+It also featured during April Kepner's bridal shower on "Man on the Moon", the eleventh episode of the tenth season of Grey's Anatomy which aired in December 2013.
 At the 2014 MuchMusic Video Awards, Lorde performed a Goth-influenced medley of "Tennis Court" and "Team".
 American alternative rock band Local H recorded a cover version of "Team" at Electrical Audio in Chicago, Illinois.
 The Local H version was released as a single on 21 April 2014.
 J Gramm released a remix of "Team" in December 2013.
 Noisey gave the remix a positive review, stating that J Gramm "turns the ballad up a notch—with some triumphant drums and overall, a more victorious feel for the stories of the cities she's dreaming up."
 In November 2020, Chanel featured a cover of the song, performed by French actress Marion Cotillard, in their Chanel No. 5 perfume advertisement.